jsrepojs/jsrepo/sites/next/src/lib/docs/index.md

 Why would I use this instead of the shadcn cli?
 </Accordion.Trigger>
 <Accordion.Content>
-jsrepo has features like interactive updates and automated registry building that make extremely pleasant to work with!
+jsrepo has features like interactive updates and automated registry building that make it extremely pleasant to work with!
 </Accordion.Content>
 </Accordion.Item>
 </Accordion.Root>